The Look of Love (film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 54%, based on reviews from 74 critics, with an average score of 5.7 out of 10.
 The site's consensus reads: "While it may not add up to the definitive Paul Raymond biopic -- or take full advantage of Steve Coogan's many gifts -- The Look of Love still proves an entertainingly old fashioned look at the Swinging London of the 1960s."
 On Metacritic, it has a score of 57 out of 100, based on reviews from 20 critics, indicating "mixed or average reviews".

 Dennis Harvey of Variety wrote: "Michael Winterbottom and Steve Coogan's fourth feature collaboration is a vivid period whirlwind, that impressively showcases the comic thesp's more dramatic side."
 Peter Bradshaw of The Guardian called it "a shallow, but watchable movie" and gave it three out of five stars.

-When the film was released in the United Kingdom, it opened on #7, with £208,557.
+When the film was released in the United Kingdom, it opened at #7, with £208,557.

 Imogen Poots was featured on the inaugural longlist of the Guardian Film Awards, nominated for Best Supporting Actor, in January 2014.